godaddy/asherah/docs/KeyCaching.md

 Asherah supports caching of Intermediate and System Keys to minimize calls against external resource and reducing latency.
-This is especially important for minimizing calls to the configured [Key Management Service](KeyManagementService.md) as that is often the most expensive and latent interaction of the involved resources.
+This is especially important for minimizing calls to the configured [Key Management Service](KeyManagementService.md) as that is often the most expensive and latent interaction of the resources involved.
 The cache is built on top of the Secure Memory implementation.

 ## Crypto Policy Configuration